spryker-shop/suite/src/Pyz/Yves/ExampleProductColorGroupWidget/Theme/default/components/molecules/color-selector/README.md

-Displays product's colors with functionality switching of the product image by hover on the color.
+Displays the product's colors with functionality switching of the active state by hover on the color.